-- comprehensive budgeting systems with an annual budget, which is reviewed and agreed by the Corporation - regular reviews by the Corporation of periodic and annual financial reports which indicate financial performance against forecasts - setting targets to measure financial and other performance - · clearly defined capital investment control guidelines - the adoption of formal project management disciplines, where appropriate - a register of major risks and measures to mitigate these
+- comprehensive budgeting systems with an annual budget, which is reviewed and agreed by the Corporation - regular reviews by the Corporation of periodic and annual financial reports which indicate financial performance against forecasts - setting targets to measure financial and other performance - clearly defined capital investment control guidelines - the adoption of formal project management disciplines, where appropriate - a register of major risks and measures to mitigate these

 The College has an internal audit service, which operates in accordance with the requirements of the ESFA's Post 16 Audit Code of Practice.
 The work of the internal audit service is informed by an analysis of the risks to which the College is exposed, and annual internal audit plans are based on this analysis.
-The analysis of risks and the internal audit plans are endorsed by the Corporation on the recommendation of the Audit Committee.
-During the 2022/23 academic year the Internal Audit Service focused its work on core financial systems, however, the Audit Committee was at liberty to commission additional work from the Internal Audit Service or other appropriate body where additional assurance was required.
-This additional work included, but was not limited to:
+The analysis of risks and the internal audit plans are endorsed by the Corporation on the recommendation of the Audit and Risk Committee.
+Annually, the Head of Internal Audit (HIA) provides the Corporation with a report on internal audit activity in the College, includes an independent opinion on the adequacy and effectiveness of the College's system of risk management, controls and governance processes.
+Internal Audits completed in the 2023/24 year focused on some of the core College functions including Apprenticeship recruitment and employer engagement, Marketing, Payroll, Estates Management, HR Recruitment and Selection and the Single Central Record.